DocuWare/Intellix/doc/installation_en.md

 ## Installation of the Docker Environment

 Intelligent Indexing runs in Docker containers.
-Therefore, a Docker environment first needs to be installed.
+Therefore, a Docker environment needs to be installed.
+Also `docker-compose` must be installed.
+We provide a script which executes the neccessary steps.
 In PowerShell as administrator, switch to the installation directory and run the following command:

 ```powershell